Curse of the Sea Rats Review

 - Technical Issues

 The Metroidvania genre has no shortage of games, and yet it still possesses significant traction in the modern gaming market.
-So Petoons Studio has set out to carve its own niche with “Curse of the Sea Rats”, a mix of elegant hand-drawn art style, simplistic gameplay, and a squad of anthropomorphic mice since the setting is a nod to a bygone era where anthropomorphic rodents dominated cartoon shows.
+So Petoons Studio has set out to carve its own niche with “Curse of the Sea Rats,” a mix of elegant hand-drawn art style, simplistic gameplay, and a squad of anthropomorphic mice since the setting is a nod to a bygone era where anthropomorphic rodents dominated cartoon shows.

 Story And Setting

 Curse of the Sea Rats revolves around four individuals imprisoned on a British Ship.
 Due to a stroke of bad luck, the ship has an unfortunate run-in with a pirate witch who turns all the crew onboard into mice and kidnaps the captain’s son.
-Bending his knee before fate, the captain requests the four prisoners to free his son from the clutches of the witch, and in return promises them their freedom.
-Thus begins the adventure of our four heroes who must fulfill their captain’s request and reverse the curse cast upon them all the while battling a host of animal villains.
+Bending his knee before fate, the captain requests the four prisoners to free his son from the witch’s clutches and, in return, promises them their freedom.

 You can either play co-op with up to four people or go in solo, but the latter will only allow you to play as one character at a time, which can be swapped with another whenever you want.
 And while the narrative starts off really strong, giving a distinct and detailed background to each one of our protagonists, it falls flat as the game progresses.
-Their backstory is thrown out of the window and has little to no effect on their interactions with NPCs and even the ending.

-The NPCs you meet along the way can also offer interesting dialogue, but most of the quests you encounter are the dreaded ‘fetch quests’, which do not bode well with the already barebones narrative of this title.
-The setting is reminiscent of old-school cartoons and PC games which can evoke a sense of nostalgia for many, but relying solely on that can only get you so far in both the gaming market and our Curse of the Sea Rats Review.
+The NPCs you meet along the way can also offer interesting dialogue, but most of the quests you encounter are the dreaded ‘fetch quests,’ which do not bode well with the already barebones narrative of this title.
+The setting is reminiscent of old-school cartoons and PC games, which can evoke a sense of nostalgia for many, but relying solely on that can only get you so far in both the gaming market and our Curse of the Sea Rats Review.

 Gameplay

-The core gameplay is similar to other titles in this subgenre, as players engage in combat, unlock new abilities, and navigate through the world using different platforming techniques.
+The core gameplay is similar to other titles in this subgenre, as players engage in combat, unlock new abilities, and navigate the world using different platforming techniques.
 However, it fails to add anything new to this tried and tested formula to stand out.
-The combat is simple and features a combination of melee and magical abilities, and each of the four protagonists possesses a mildly distinct fighting style, and switching between them can momentarily breathe some life into encounters.

 But this wears off soon enough as the skills of each of them, except magical abilities, are almost the same and are limited in scope.
 There are barely any upgrades to the existing abilities, and the ones that do exist are spread out thinly throughout the game’s length.
 Even defeating bosses does not unlock new upgrades and only awards quest items for NPCs.
-This is not enough to keep the gameplay loop fresh.
-The developers might have implemented this to make the gameplay kid-friendly, but all this does is destroy any sort of sense of progression and kills the incentive to progress further into the game.

-Apart from the lack of upgrades, another flaw in the combat is that its design breaks up the character’s movement as players often need to stop their motion to attack or use an ability.
-This means they cannot run-and-slice enemies to keep their momentum.
 The developers did allow players to jump and attack, but on the other hand, spells cannot be executed while in the air and require your character to be grounded.
 These questionable combat designs are only a detriment to the game and fail to add anything to compensate for the otherwise poor narrative of this title.

-One positive that I would like to mention in this Curse of the Sea Rats Review is good level design.
+I would like to mention a positive in this Review: good level design.
 Each area in the game is structured so that navigating through them is relatively simple.
-There are multiple branching pathways which all have a common endpoint, so if one path seems too difficult you can switch to the next.
-These forking paths allow you to easily backtrack so as to not miss out on any item.
+There are multiple branching pathways, which all have a common endpoint, so if one path seems too difficult, you can switch to the next.
+These forking paths allow you to easily backtrack to not miss out on any item.

-But again, as mentioned previously, the items themselves do not offer any substantial upgrades and are only limited to the category of “fetch quest’ collectibles.
-As a result, any sense of progression is ruined making backtracking an unattractive endeavor.
 These, and the previously mentioned design choices, hurt the relevance of this title in the modern gaming landscape.
 While it may find its audience among casual fans of the genre, it won’t succeed in forging a lasting memory in their minds.

 Visuals And Performance